7 Best Clean Boost Pedals (2023) – No Hiss, Pure Bliss

 Versatile Designs

-Clean boost pedals that offer you a two or three-band EQ give you the option to dial the sound just the way you want it.
+Boost pedals that offer you a two or three-band EQ give you the option to dial the sound just the way you want it.
 Some models even allow you to pick between set frequencies and the boost or cut them in order to offer greater control, particularly in the mid frequencies.
 Other booster models give special attention to the low end, which may appeal to many players.

-Clean boost pedals come in different configurations and sizes that will appeal to different types of players.
+Boost pedals come in different configurations and sizes that will appeal to different types of players.
 Whether you want a straightforward design that does nothing but boost your signal or you want to have great control over your boosted tone, there is something for you in this list.

 Finally, the Keeley Katana Clean Boost is our Editor’s Choice.
-This is a versatile boost pedal that features a side-mounted speed knob to adjust the gain with your foot and alter your tone in real-time and is a great option for discerning players that value quality.
+This is a versatile pedal that features a side-mounted speed knob to adjust the gain with your foot and alter your tone in real-time and is a great option for discerning players that value quality.

 • Rodrigo Sanchez

 Rodrigo is an award-winning songwriter (Best Popular Song Of 2018 for Ibermúsicas), and has worked with the prestigious EMI Music Publishing Latin America.
 He has production credits on artists such as Descemer Bueno, and has also composed alongside Grammy and ASCAP award-winners such as Sebastián De Peyrecave and José Luis Morín.
+For over ten years, he's been an editor/writer for Recording Magazine, and spent a year as head of translation for Brazilian magazine Musica & Mercado.